lucprincen/lucidian-tides/Sessions/10 - Session 10.md

 Eliander looks at his betrothed, and asks "Now?".
 Lucienne, now looking annoyed, replies with "Yes, you idiot!".
 Then, Eliander continues to casts fireball on the group.

+Combat ensues.

+Document falls from the floor during combat, and Doloris picks them up.

+Eliander is killed by T'hau.
+Three more imps are summoned and then Lucienne vanishes.

+Two Zhelezo arrive, but Stormbreaker is set on fire by Rayna and tries to scare the guards off impersonating Asmodeus, managing to scare them off.

+T'hau tries to figure out what's going on, remembering nothing from the morning onwards.
+The crew tell them that they're affected by the Styx water.

+The crew decide what to do with the body of Eliander.
+Doloris can't mend the bullet holes to fake the cover story of him being attacked by a devil.
+We decide to burn the body beyond recognition, and hide it on the goopy remains downstairs to mask it being the remains of the noble.

+We hear guards running around the chateau.
+We spot an empty back alley and decide to make our escape.
+Rayna stumbles during the exit, and a single guard notices a Rayna and Doloris.

+We get back to the ship, but we can't read all of it as it's in Infernal.

+Contract signed my Guillaume de Montfort, shepherding souls into the nine hells.

+Another contract, signed by Guillaume and two elven brothers production of 20 ship figure heads a year of special wood, that will slowly siphon away souls.
+Wood is briarblaze thorn.

+Mal mentions this isn't unlike the deal she expected her dad to make.

+We share this information with Eda and Gallen, to get them in the loop.